Nabi40/Hand_raise_detection/README.md

 ⚠️ Accuracy is not production-grade due to lack of custom training.
 See limitations below.

+---

-**How it works📌**
+#**How it works📌**

-Video Upload: You upload a classroom/meeting video to the notebook.
+-Video Upload: You upload a classroom/meeting video to the notebook.

-Model Initialization: Loads YOLOv8n-pose model to detect body keypoints.
+-Model Initialization: Loads YOLOv8n-pose model to detect body keypoints.

-Frame-by-Frame Analysis:
+-Frame-by-Frame Analysis:
-    For each person in a frame:
+    -For each person in a frame:
-    Extracts wrist and shoulder keypoints.
+    -Extracts wrist and shoulder keypoints.
-    Checks if wrist is significantly above shoulder to detect a raised hand.
+    -Checks if wrist is significantly above shoulder to detect a raised hand.
-    Determines the person's seating zone by mapping their position.
+    -Determines the person's seating zone by mapping their position.

-Output Generation:
+-Output Generation:
-Annotates names of hand-raising individuals on the frame.
+-Annotates names of hand-raising individuals on the frame.
-Saves the output to output_hand_detection.mp4.
+-Saves the output to output_hand_detection.mp4.